About Morrison County

 - Recording fees are established by Minnesota statute and vary based on document type and page count.

 These records create the chain of title for all real property in Morrison County and are essential for title searches and property transfers.
-Property tax records and assessment information are maintained by the Morrison County Assessor's Office, also located in the courthouse complex.
+Property tax records and assessment information are maintained by Morrison County Assessor's Office, also located in the courthouse complex.
 The Assessor's Office conducts property valuations, maintains parcel data, and administers property classification for tax purposes.

-The county provides a Geographic Information System (GIS) parcel viewer that displays property boundaries, ownership information, assessment values, tax history, and aerial imagery.
+Morrison County provides a Geographic Information System (GIS) parcel viewer that displays property boundaries, ownership information, assessment values, tax history, and aerial imagery.
 This GIS system is a valuable tool for researchers, real estate professionals, and property owners.
 To obtain certified copies of recorded documents, requesters must visit the Recorder's Office in person or submit written requests with appropriate fees.

 The office accepts cash, checks, and credit cards for most transactions.